-Their mussels are grown on ropes suspended in deep water (hence there's no sand in the shells).
-The ropes are hoisted up and run through special machines that strip the mussels, which are then cleaned and graded, sorted and boxed on the boat before being sent to their modern processing plant at St Leonards.
+The mussels are grown on ropes suspended in deep water (hence there's no sand in the shells).
+The ropes are hoisted up and run through special machines that strip the mussels, which are then cleaned and graded, sorted and boxed on the boat before being sent to their processing plant.

 DPI Fisheries developed the Victorian Shellfish Quality Assurance Program and and is overseeing industry development via its facilities at Queenscliff.
-A major part of this is the world-class mussel hatchery project, it has developed with significant financial and material assistance from Sea Bounty and a couple of other operators.
+A major part of this is the world-class mussel hatchery project, it has developed with significant financial and material assistance from operators.

-Lizzie Franklin explains that it's a fallacy to avoid mussels that aren't open.
+It's a fallacy to avoid mussels that aren't open.
 "If you have a bad one, you will smell it.
 It's easy to identify."
-She told Sarah Hudson, of the Weekly Times, that you should cook your mussels first before adding to a sauce, to ensure all the mussel 'liquor' (salty water) does not overpower your sauce.
+Said Lizzie from Sea Bounty Mussels.
+You should cook your mussels first before adding to a sauce, to ensure all the mussel 'liquor' (salty water) does not overpower your sauce.
 Cook up some pasta and add them to a tomato and garlic sauce and enjoy.

 If you're quite obsessed with mussels, Bellarine Brewing Co. has a treat in store for you!
 Among their beer range is Mussel Stout, a flavoursome stout brewed with Portarlington's Australian Blue Mussels.
 Classic!